 • 1 cup low-sodium soy sauce

-• optional: sesame seeds, for garnishing and steamed white rice
+• Sesame seeds, for garnishing & steamed white rice, for serving- optional

 Instructions

-2. In a large non-stick skillet, heat oil over medium-hight heat.
-Once oil is hot, gently add in pieces of steak.
-Don’t overcrowd pan, fry steak in batches if you need to.
-Cook steak until browned and lightly crisp, about 5-6 minutes.
-Then transfer all steak to a plate and set aside.
+2. In a large skillet, heat oil over medium-high heat.
+Once the oil is hot, working in batches, gently add pieces of steak in an even layer.
+Cook the steak until browned and lightly crisp, about 5-6 minutes.
+Then transfer all the steak to a plate and set aside.

-3. Add ginger and garlic to same skillet and cook until fragrant, about 1-2 minutes.
+3. Add the ginger and garlic to the same skillet and cook, stirring often, until fragrant, about 1-2 minutes.

-4. Pour in water and soy sauce.
-Then sprinkle in brown sugar.
-Stir to combine and let mixture come up to a boil, about 2-3 minutes.
+4. Add broth (or water), soy sauce, and brown sugar.
+Stir the mixture to combine and let the mixture come up to a boil, about 2-3 minutes.

-5. Add steak back into pan, stir to combine, and continue cooking for another 2-3 minutes.
+5. Add the steak back into the pan, stirring the steak well to combine with the simmering sauce, and continue cooking for another 2-3 minutes.

-7. Serve warm in bowls with steamed white rice and sesame seed garnish, if desired.
+7. Serve the beef immediately with steamed white rice (or your favorite sides) and garnish with sesame seeds, if desired.